Marketer’s Guide to Messaging APIs

-If Omni-channel Communications is the goal, the wrapper that holds all of this together, then Application-to-Person (A2P) messaging APIs are the foundation.
-When developers start talking about APIs (the API doesn’t support this this, I have a hack for that API…) a lot of marketers start getting a little shaky.
-It’s easy to get confused about what any API does much less what an A2P messaging API does.
+If omnichannel ommunications is the goal, the glue that holds all of this together, then Application-to-Person (A2P) messaging APIs are the foundation.
+When developers start talking about APIs a lot of marketers start getting a little shaky.
+And it’s easy to get confused about what any API does – much less what an A2P messaging API does.

 What is an A2P API and what do I do with it?

 Let’s start with APIs first.
-API stands for Application Programming Interface and is simple just a set of instructions that developers use for one program to talk to another.
-For example when you share a post on LinkedIn and check the Twitter box to tweet your share as well:
+API stands for Application Programming Interface.
+They are a simple set of instructions that developers use to get one program to “talk” to another.
+For example, when a website lets you log in with your LinkedIn, Twitter, or Facebook account.
+You can do this thanks to login APIs.

-LinkedIn is using the Twitter API to make that happen.
+The website you’re visiting is using the social networks’ login APIs to help you access the site without having to register.
 Developers use all kinds of APIs to connect different apps together to create all the amazing apps we use today.
 APIs generally support a few of the main programming languages, but that isn’t (usually) something marketers need to worry about it.
 APIs are instructions to connect applications to do stuff and work together.
 Cool.

 For example, you bought something online.
 You get the receipt for your purchase via email, the store’s mobile app pops up a notification when your item ships, and you get an SMS with the tracking number for your package.
 Three different messages sent from the same system through one A2P API.

 For a marketer, if your internal systems are connected to a good A2P API, then you have a lot of options for sending your customers more information, in more different ways, and you can leave which medium they want to use (mostly) up to them.